-Demographic and economic structural changes have elevated longevity risk when planning for retirement.
-Retirees are simply living longer!
+Demographic and economic changes have elevated longevity risk when planning for retirement.
+Not only are we seeing this in Cornwall and the surrounding area, but all around Canada… Retirees are simply living longer!

-Today, retirees are rightly concerned with the risk exposure of their portfolios.
-Many investors spend considerable time looking for portfolios that meet their downside risk tolerances (i.e. they want to minimize short term losses).
+Today, retirees are rightly concerned with the risk exposure of their investments.
+Many investors spend considerable time looking for investment management that meets their downside risk tolerances (i.e. they want to minimize short term losses).
 Unfortunately, the focus on volatility and protecting from temporary market downturns can mean that the single biggest risk for many retirees – outliving their capital – remains unaddressed.

 Based on the Canadian Institute of Actuaries 2014 Canadian Pensioners Mortality Report, a 65-year-old couple has a 25% chance that one spouse will live to at least age 97 and a 10% chance that one will live to at least age 101.
 A 60 year old couple has a 50% chance that one of them will live to age 90.